MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 The main points in this code are:

-- An OpenCensusExtension.configure() call.
+- An *OpenCensusExtension.configure()* call.
 Perform this call in only one Azure function per function app.
 This action configures the Azure exporter to export Python telemetry, such as logs, metrics, and traces to Application Insights.

-- The OpenCensus “requests” and “logging” [integrations](/azure/azure-monitor/app/opencensus-python-dependency#dependencies-with-requests-integration) to configure the telemetry collection from the request and logging modules for HTTP calls.
+- The OpenCensus 'requests' and 'logging' [integrations](/azure/azure-monitor/app/opencensus-python-dependency#dependencies-with-requests-integration) to configure the telemetry collection from the request and logging modules for HTTP calls.

 - There are five spans:

   - A root span that's part of the tracer that's injected in the context before the execution
-  - *queryExternalCatalog*
+  - queryExternalCatalog
-  - *sendMessage*
+  - sendMessage
-  - *splitToMessages* (a child of *sendMessage*)
+  - splitToMessages (a child of sendMessage)
-  - *setMessages* (a child of *sendMessage*)
+  - setMessages (a child of sendMessage)

 ### Tracers and spans

-The following diagram shows how every time a span is created, the *span\_context* of the tracer is updated.
+The following diagram shows how every time a span is created, the span context of the tracer is updated.

 :::image type="content" source="images/span-context-tracer.png" alt-text="An image that shows the code lines of the function." lightbox="images/span-context-tracer.png":::

 In the previous diagram:

 1. **An Azure function is triggered**.
-A traceparent is injected in the tracer context object with a pre-invocation hook, which is called by the Python worker before the function runs.
+A trace parent is injected in the tracer context object with a pre-invocation hook, which is called by the Python worker before the function runs.
 1. **An Azure function is run**.
-The OpenCensusExtension.configure() method is called, which initializes an Azure exporter and enables trace writing to Application Insights.
+The *OpenCensusExtension.configure()* method is called, which initializes an Azure exporter and enables trace writing to Application Insights.

 The following details explain the relationship between a tracer and a span in this architecture:

-- The tracer object of the Azure function context contains a *span\_context* field that describes the root span.
+- The tracer object of the Azure function context contains a **span_context** field that describes the root span.
-- Every time you create a span in code, it creates a new globally unique identifier and updates the *span\_context* property in the tracer object of the execution context.
+- Every time you create a span in code, it creates a new globally unique identifier and updates the **span_context** property in the tracer object of the execution context.
-- The *span\_context* field contains the *trace\_id* and *id* fields.
+- The **span_context** field contains the **trace_id** and **id** fields.
-- The *trace\_id* never gets updated, but the *id* updates to the generated unique identifier.
+- The **trace_id** never gets updated, but the **id** updates to the generated unique identifier.
 - In the previous diagram, the root span has two children spans: queryExternalApi and sendMessage.
-  - The queryExternalApi span and sendMessage span have a new span id that's different from the root_span_id.
+  - The queryExternalApi span and sendMessage span have a new span id that's different from the **root_span_id**.
   - The sendMessage span has two children spans: splitToMessages and setMessages.
-Their span ids update in the span\_context field of the tracer object of the context.
+Their span ids update in the **span_context** field of the tracer object of the context.
-- To capture the relationship between a child span and its parent, the spans\_list field provides the lineage of spans in list form.
-In the splitToMessages span, the *spans\_list* field contains sendMessage (the parent span) and splitToMessages (the current span).
+- To capture the relationship between a child span and its parent, the **spans_list** field provides the lineage of spans in list form.
+In the splitToMessages span, the **spans_list** field contains sendMessage (the parent span) and splitToMessages (the current span).
 This parent/child relationship is how you create the chain of isolated operations within the execution of an Azure function.

 ### Chain the functions by using the context field